alperyilmaz/typst-exam/README.md

-# Multiple choice exam sheet wirh typst
+# Multiple choice exam sheet with typst

 Please prepare your questions in markdown format in the following format: